 - 3 large egg whites, at room temperature

-The meringues can be stored in an airtight container for up to 3 days if the weather is clear and dry.
+The meringues can be stored in an airtight container for 1 week.